Knowledge

 action: LogAction ...
 This will be one of "ChangeSetpoint", "RegularReport" (that is; a 60 second report), "SetPointChanged", "SetPointNotChanged", "ReadingsUpdate" or "YAMLChanged"

 current_setpoint: String ...
 The current setpoint for the output.
-It may be empty if no setpoint defined
+It may be empty if no setpoint defined.
+If the "endpoint_type" is "File", then the audit trail will detail the current contents of the

 AC Power: Decimal ...
 The current AC Power (in Watts) for the output.
 It may be empty if no AC Power value is defined